bradyhouse/house/fiddles/meteor/fiddle-0001-TaskManager/README.md

 ### Location

-Chicago, IL
+Angular 2 Summit @ Chicago

 ### Description

-Meteor POC exploring how to create a simple task manager app that performs CRUD operations on a mongoDB database.
+Meteor POC exploring how to create a simple task manager (aka _ToDo_) app that performs CRUD operations on a mongoDB database.

 ### Published Version Link